viamrobotics/docs/docs/tutorials/integrating-viam-with-openai.md

 <div class="td-max-width-on-larger-screens">
 <img src="../img/ai-integration/yoda.jpeg"  style="float:left;margin-right:20px;margin-left: 0px;" alt="Viam Rover Rosey." title="Viam Rover Rosey." width="300" />

-If you ask *"what do you see"*, it will use the rover's camera and a machine learning model to view the world, classify what it sees, and then read an OpenAI-generated response about what it sees.
+If you ask *"what do you see"*, it will use the rover's camera and a machine learning model to view the world, classify what it sees, and then read a ChatGPT-generated response about what it sees.
 Also, a "mood" will be selected at random, and the response will be generated with that mood.

 The GPT-3 model is quite good at responding in the style of known personas, so you can also say *"Hey Rosey, act like Yoda"*, and from that point on, responses will be generated in the style of Yoda!
 The tutorial code has a number of characters you can try, and to pick one randomly, you can say *"Rosey, act random"*.
 You can even guess who Rosey is acting like by saying *"Rosey, I think you are Scooby Doo!"*